Ildemaro Vargas Preview, Player Props: Nationals vs. Yankees

 Ildemaro Vargas At The Plate

-- Vargas is hitting .236 with nine doubles, a triple, four home runs and nine walks.
+- Vargas is batting .242 with nine doubles, a triple, four home runs and nine walks.

-- He has homered in 7.3% of his games this year, and 2.2% of his trips to the plate.
+- He has gone deep in 7.1% of his games this season, and 2.1% of his trips to the dish.

-- In 14 games this year (25.5%), Vargas has picked up an RBI, and in eight of those games (14.5%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- In 25.0% of his games this season, Vargas has picked up at least one RBI.
+In eight of those games (14.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.